TalEliyahu/awesome-business-of-cybersecurity/README.md

 ## Cybersecurity Stock Lists

 ### Endpoint Protection and Threat Detection
+Focuses on securing devices such as laptops, mobile devices, and servers against threats like malware and ransomware.
+Common approaches include Endpoint Detection and Response (EDR) and Extended Detection and Response (XDR), which enable real-time threat monitoring and response.

 | Company (IR)                                                           | Ticker                                                               | SEC Filings                                                     | Twitter                                               | Earnings Transcripts                                                      | Description                                                               |
 |------------------------------------------------------------------------|----------------------------------------------------------------------|-----------------------------------------------------------------|-------------------------------------------------------|----------------------------------------------------------------------------|-----------------------------------------------------------------------------|